michelellam/project-blue-pandas-revision/README.md

 Other tools used were github for version control and figma for the UI design.

 ## Main Challenges
-None of the members of the team had used Flask and Jinja before so it became a continuos learning process.
+None of the members of the team had used Flask and Jinja before so it became a continuous learning process.

 - How to implement jinja templates and extend from other files
 - Understanding how the blocks worked to show diferent information using the same files